RSamaium/RPG-JS/readme.md

 > **News on September 19, 2020**
 Version 2 of RPGJS is no longer maintained.
 However, we were working on version 3.
 This will allow you to create an RPG or MMORPG with a simple code.
-The code is not yet on Github.
 Don't forget to follow this project to support it!

+v3 Branch (do not use do not produce yet): https://github.com/RSamaium/RPG-JS/tree/v3

 Website: [rpgjs.dev](https://rpgjs.dev)